 Stress incontinence – when leaks happen when there is pressure on the bladder – is very common.
 Small urinal leaks can be caused by laughing, coughing, sneezing, lifting heavy things and other forms of physical stress.
 And these things happen, really regularly.
 So we need to change embarrassment to “that’s how my body functions.”

-Communication is key – by exchanging experiences we destigmatise the issue and can exchange advice!
-Many tricks to beat incontinence are unexpected and easier than you would think.
+Communication is key – by exchanging experiences we de-stigmatise the issue and can exchange advice!
+Many tricks to manage incontinence are unexpected and easier than you would think.
 One easy measure for example is cutting down caffeine intake – meaning less or no coffee, tea (including green tea!), chocolate, or energy drinks.
 Keeping quiet about a problem results in gaps in education, with many people not really knowing much about the bladder and its abilities.

 Because of prevailing stigma, people can often be ashamed to talk about their problems with incontinence products when they should be able to complain loud and clear!
 Most conventional incontinence products contain up to 90% plastic, bringing discomfort and irritations to many users.
-Many sufferers of bladder weakness need to wear incontinence pads on a daily basis, suffering in silence because their intimate skin doesn’t get to breathe through the layers and layers of plastic and gets irritated by unnecessary amounts of superabsorbents.
+Many sufferers of bladder sensitivity need to wear incontinence liners or pads on a daily basis, suffering in silence because their intimate skin doesn’t get to breathe through the layers and layers of plastic and gets irritated by unnecessary amounts of superabsorbents.

 And you know who else suffers in silence from all the chemicals and plastics in incontinence products?
 Our planet.
 Imagine the amounts of plastic that fills landfills coming from pads that have to be worn daily.
 It is a massive issue that no one talks about.